Away with the learning of clerks, away with it!: The Peasants' Revolt in Cambridge

-On 15 June, 1381, revolt broke out in Cambridgeshire, led by a gang from Suffolk and local men who had been involved in the London riots and had returned to spread unrest.
+On 15 June 1381, revolt broke out in Cambridgeshire, led by a gang from Suffolk and local men who had been involved in the London riots and had returned to spread unrest.
 The University of Cambridge was staffed by priests and enjoyed special royal privileges, which bred resentment among the lay inhabitants of the town.
 The Mayor of Cambridge led the rebellion and one of the first major incidents was against the university.
+Great St Mary's Church was entered and bulls, charters and title deeds of the university were destroyed.
 The university's library and archives were burnt in the centre of the town.
 The historian Barrie Dobson has noted the popularity of burning charters, "records and writings in the house of justice" and other legal records during the Peasants' Revolt.
-Corpus Christi College – which had close links with the unpopular John of Gaunt— was sacked on 15 June and a number of chests containing the college's muniments were removed.
-The university was particularly unpopular in Cambridge because it took a heavy-handed role in the town's policing, and because its scholars received benefit of clergy which effectively exempted them from lay courts.
+The university was unpopular in Cambridge because it took a heavy-handed role in the town's policing, and because its scholars received benefit of clergy which effectively exempted them from lay courts.

+Corpus Christi College was sacked on 15 June by a mob of townspeople (and apparently some students) led by the mayor which, according to the college, carried away its plate as well as its charter to be burned while gutting the rest of the college buildings.
+A number of chests containing the college's muniments were removed.
+Corpus was the only university college, although not the only university building, to be attacked.
+The revolt focused on the college as centre of discontent due to its rigid collection of "candle rents" or rent charges assessed upon houses in its ownership, according to the number of wax tapers.
+Corpus had close links with John of Gaunt.
+The college later claimed £80 (roughly £50,000 in modern terms) in damages.